Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Spectral similarity and independence

 A dividing line then exists between the first $2n$ modes and the rest of the modes, defined by a critical value of $\gamma^c_{n}$ which marks the $n$th bifurcation event.
 The first $2n$ modes limit to the spacing given by \eqref{eq:lowovertonespacing} while the higher unbifurcated modes limit to \eqref{eq:asymptoticspacing}.

-By self-similarity, an equivalent statement also follows for $\rho^c_{n,l}$ and $\lambda_{n,\ell,\rho}$.
+By spectral similarity, an equivalent statement also follows for $\rho^c_{n,l}$ and $\lambda_{n,\ell,\rho}$.
 This will be the topic of the next section.

-The bifurcation of the EM-SAdS spectrum seems to be important also since it bypasses the spacing predicted analytically in the asymptotic limit \cite{cardoso2004} for perturbations of the SAdS$_4$ spacetime with arbitrary spin-weight.
-This analytic result, given by \eqref{eq:asymptoticspacing}, concerning the equal-spacing for scalar, electromagnetic and gravitational perturbations of the SAdS black hole have been confirmed numerically as well \cite{berti2003a, cardoso2003}.
+The bifurcation of the EM-SAdS spectrum seems to be important also since it bypasses the spacing predicted analytically in the asymptotic limit \cite{cardoso2004} for perturbations of the SAdS$_4$ spacetime with arbitrary spin weight.
+This analytic result, given by \eqref{eq:asymptoticspacing}, concerning the equal spacing for scalar, electromagnetic and gravitational perturbations of the SAdS black hole have been confirmed numerically as well \cite{berti2003, cardoso2003}.

 As the overdamped modes populate the lowest lying overtones, we shall see when we solve the exact solution in the large black hole limit that modes with spacing \eqref{eq:asymptoticspacing} completely disappear, replaced by a spacing given by \eqref{eq:lowovertonespacing} all throughout the spectrum.
-What this tells us is that, for the EM-SAdS system, the large overtone limit and the large black hole limit are not commutative: depending on how you reach both limits, you would see a spectrum with spacing either given by \eqref{eq:asymptoticspacing} or \eqref{eq:lowovertonespacing}.
+What this tells us is that, for the EM-SAdS system, the large overtone limit and the large black hole limit are not commutative: depending on how you reach both limits, you would see a spectrum with spacing given by either \eqref{eq:asymptoticspacing} or \eqref{eq:lowovertonespacing}.